 The Catholic University of America has a 130-year history of excellence in teaching and research, in service to Church and Nation.
-The current decline in the number of high school graduates has created an environment of increased competition in Higher Education.
+Concerns about the number of high school graduates have contributed to an environment of increased competition in Higher Education; the University experienced an especially small incoming class in the fall of 2016 that decreased incoming tuition and put a strain on the budget.
 In order to take charge of our future in these conditions we need to strengthen both our academic excellence and our financial sustainability.

 To reconcile these two vitally important goals of academic excellence and financial sustainability, we are proposing a plan for Academic Renewal that will reinforce our reputation as a comprehensive Catholic Research University with a global reach by highlighting the benefits to our students of being taught by active scholars.
-The specific objectives of the program are to enhance the University's research reputation, support sustainable teaching excellence, and enable significant revenue improvements.
+The specific objectives of the program are to enhance the University's research reputation, support sustainable teaching excellence, and enable significant revenue improvements, all while respecting and upholding the governing documents of the University.
 The project will include the following initiatives:

-- Improved support for faculty and student research - Increased investment and support for teaching development - A new School of Music, Visual, and Performing Arts that will bring together all on-campus arts faculty to foster cross-disciplinary efforts in and anchor the University's commitment to the Arts - Reinforcement of the benefits of undergraduate education being delivered by active, world-class researchers, scholars and practitioners - A plan to hire new faculty over the next three years to support areas of growth in our academic programs - Plans to continue developing new programs in areas of high interest to current and prospective students, and a commitment to maintain all current programs, courses and sections, and low student-to-teacher ratios - Renovations of science laboratories, classrooms, and performance and rehearsal spaces - As well as several other initiatives in support of the project's objectives
+- Improved support for faculty and student research. - Increased investment and support for teaching development and especially through the creation of a Center for Teaching Excellence. - A new School of Music, Drama, and Art that will bring together all on-campus arts faculty to foster cross-disciplinary efforts in and anchor the University's commitment to the Arts. - Reinforcement of the benefits of undergraduate education being delivered by active, world-class researchers, scholars and practitioners. - A plan to hire new faculty over the next three years to support areas of growth in our academic programs.

+- Plans to continue developing new programs in areas of high interest to current and prospective students, and a commitment to maintain all current programs, courses and sections, and low student-to-teacher ratios. - Renovations of Mullen Library, science laboratories, classrooms, and studio, performance and rehearsal spaces funded through philanthropic giving and capital improvement projects. - The reestablishment of the Department of Economics in the School of Arts and Sciences. - As well as several other initiatives in support of the project's objectives.

 The Academic Renewal project will adjust teaching loads, without exceeding current norms enshrined in the Faculty Handbook.
 This will enable students over time to have more of their courses taught by faculty who are leaders in their research fields, and will also reduce teaching costs and hence strengthen financial sustainability.
-The rebalanced teaching loads will result in fewer faculty in certain academic units, which will be addressed through voluntary retirement incentives and, depending on the number of voluntary departures, potentially also a reduction of a small number of faculty through non-renewal of contracts and elimination of tenured positions.
+The implementation of the Faculty Handbook 3:3 teaching load and the equivalencies recommended by the Unit Standards Committee and approved by the deans will result in fewer faculty in certain academic units.